Gene Technologies (A Level only) (AQA A Level Biology): Exam Questions

 0qNy5N5a_3

-State the role of a promoter and suggest why a goat promoter specific to the milk gland was used instead of a pig promoter.
+State the role of a promoter and explain why a goat promoter specific to the milk gland was used instead of a pig promoter.

-A researcher wants to detect and measure accurately the amount of RNA present in a liver tissue sample in order to determine the types of proteins being expressed.
-They do this by RT-PCR (reverse transcriptase-polymerase chain reaction).
+A researcher wants to detect and measure the RNA present in a liver tissue sample in order to determine the types of proteins being expressed.
+They decide to use an RT-PCR (reverse transcriptase-polymerase chain reaction).

 RT-PCR uses a reaction mixture containing: